rust-lang/this-week-in-rust/drafts/2019-11-12-this-week-in-rust.md

 * [transfer](https://github.com/dureuill/transfer), a crate to transfer values between pinned instances.
 * [genawaiter](https://github.com/whatisaphone/genawaiter), a crate to allow generators on stable Rust.

-Thanks to [Nestor Demeure](https://users.rust-lang.org/t/crate-of-the-week/2704/666) and [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/669) for the suggesion!
+Thanks to [Nestor Demeure](https://users.rust-lang.org/t/crate-of-the-week/2704/666) and [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/669) for the suggestions!

 [Submit your suggestions and votes for next week][submit_crate]!